RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 Many music producers (but not all) are formally trained with college degrees in music production, audio production, or other closely related disciplines.

-While the formal education route is a great way to become fully immersed in audio production, it is not required, especially if you just want to mix and master your own music projects.
+While the formal education route is a great way to become fully immersed in audio production, it is not required, especially if you just want to focus on mixing and mastering your own music projects.

-For this article, I will focus on the non-formal educational route of learning to mix and master, which brings us to the central question of this article; how long does it take to mix and master?
+For this article, I will focus on the non-formal educational route of learning to mixing and mastering, which brings us to the central question of this article; how long does it take to become good at mixing and mastering?

 It is possible to learn the basics of mixing and mastering within a few days or weeks of dedicated practice.
 However, to become well versed in all the nuances and intricate details of mixing and mastering needed to create professional-grade songs, it is common to spend several months to years learning the craft.

-Below we will take a closer look at some of the factors that determine how long it might take to learn how to mix and master as well as the difficulty of mixing versus mastering and ways to get better at each.
+Below we will take a closer look at some of the factors that determine how long it might take to learn how to become good at mixing and mastering as well as the difficulty of mixing versus mastering and ways to get better at each.

 How Long Does It Take To Learn Mixing and Mastering?

 First things first.
-Likely, you are here reading this article to figure out exactly how long it will take you to learn how to mix and master.
+Likely, you are here reading this article to figure out exactly how long it will take you to learn how to do this.

 Unfortunately, it is a bit more complicated than just giving a defined amount of time as an answer.
 Answering a question like this can be difficult, as you can’t really put a specific timeframe on learning and skill acquisition.